spazznolo/spazznolo.github.io/_posts/2023-06-17-draft-probabilities-3.md

 With pick probabilities and prospect values, the Canadiens now have a quantitive framework to determine the value of a pick in the upcoming draft.
 This allows them to assess the value difference between picks and consider trade scenarios.
 Which brings us back to the initial question: should the Canadiens consider trading up?
 </p>
 <p>
 Let's explore this with a hypothetical scenario.
 Imagine they have the opportunity to trade up to the fourth pick.
-To gain organizational value, they would need to give up less than the value of the fourth pick (15.542) minus the value of their fifth pick (11.978), which equals 3.564 WAR.
+To gain organizational value, they would need to give up less than the value of the fourth pick (15.610) minus the value of their fifth pick (11.927), which equals 3.683 WAR.
 If they can trade their fifth plus a piece which is worth less than 3.564 WAR, they've gained value.
 With this, a complex decision becomes relatively simple, at least in theory.
 </p>
 <p>
-By combining prospect pick probabilities with internal evaluations, NHL organizations like the Canadiens can make more informed decisions about their draft strategies and potential trades.
+By combining prospect pick probabilities with internal evaluations, the Canadiens can make more informed decisions about their draft strategies and potential trades.
 </p>
 <p>
 <h5>Next Step: Adding Uncertainty</h5>